 During the 8 to 12 hours before surgery, you may have been instructed not to eat or drink anything.
-Unless you have been told it is okay to take your medications with a few sips of water the morning of surgery, no food or drink simply means no food or drink!
+Unless you have been told it is okay to take your medications with a few sips of water the morning of surgery, why can’t you eat or drink before surgery becomes an important question for most patients — but the rule is simple: no food or drink means no food or drink!

 Why should I fast before the surgery?